CryptoUserGuide

 2013

-Ethereum whitepaper published by Vitalik Buterin, proposing a blockchain platform for smart contracts.
+Ethereum whitepaper published by Vitalik Buterin

 2015

-Ethereum network goes live, introducing smart contracts and opening the door for decentralized applications (dApps).
+Ethereum network goes live, introducing smart contracts

 2017